karcio/Hydrometer/README.md

 A hydrometer is an instrument used to measure the specific gravity (or relative density) of liquids; that is, the ratio of the density of the liquid to the density of water.

-Here you have calulator for android smartphones.
+Here you have calculator for android smartphones.